HydrologicEngineeringCenter/WLogger/README.md

+## Goal of WLogger
-﻿The overall goal of WLogger is to create a messaging system that meets the following requirements:
+### Create a messaging system that meets the following requirements:

 1. There can only be one instance of an object that processes messages per application – all messages must be sent to a singular processor.